edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/condition-monitoring-syntiant-tinyml.md

 I have used this hardware setup for data collection and testing the neural network model.

+> **Note: Look close at the picture of the fan blades, as there are some that are intentionally missing blades in order to trigger imbalances and rotational movements that are abnormal from a "regular" fan, to simulate fault conditions.**

 ## How It Works

 To build this prototype, the following steps are required: